-As part of the Brownfield Grant Program, a Municipal Leadership Strategy is a general program of municipal property acquisition, investment and involvement in pilot projects with the private sector to remediate and rehabilitate Brownfield sites in Ottawa.
+As part of the Brownfields Grant Program, a Municipal Leadership Strategy is a general program of municipal property acquisition, investment and involvement in pilot projects with the private sector to remediate and rehabilitate Brownfields sites in Ottawa.
 The program is funded from 15 per cent of the municipal share of the increase in property taxes that resulted from the redevelopment that is retained by the City as a result of properties participating in the Rehabilitation Grant Program and is placed into a Municipal Leadership Account.
 This account will function as a revolving fund.
 The allocation of 15 per cent of the tax increment that is retained by the City to the Municipal Leadership Account will end when the Rehabilitation Grant Program ends.
 At that time, the City may return funds remaining in the Municipal Leadership Account to general revenues or continue to utilize these funds for Leadership activities until the Municipal Leadership Account is exhausted.
-The anticipated funding under this program for this site is estimated at \$154,032 and collection will commence after the first taxation year after the final Property Tax Assistance payment of the new development occurs.
+The anticipated funding under this program for this site is estimated at \$345,044 and collection will commence from the first taxation year of the proposed new development.